 The land belonging to the cave would be acquired at the beginning of the 20th century by a pharmacist with the intention of collecting herbs for his remedies.
 Over the years he sold the cave for the symbolic price of 1 peseta to his son Manuel, who with an adventurous aspiration dedicated his weekends to investigate the legend.

-Manuel found a candle with 6 Arab gold coins in the Virgin’s Hall; an area containing soil that apparently was removed.
+Manuel found a candle with 6 Arab gold coins in the Virgin’s Hall, in an area containing soil that apparently was removed; a place where a humanoid shadow with hat and cape would appear several times, a figure popularly recognised later as Shadow People.
 This led him to suspect that there might be some truth behind the legend, perhaps the treasure was buried there?

 During his research he finds Prehistoric remains, ceramics and some animal bones such as the fossilized bone of a bison.